pawelc/docs/read_papers.md

 # Quantum machine learning : what quantum computing means to datamining / Peter Wittek
 Started but in the end was too hard to follow.
 Maybe later.
 # Memory networks
 Very generic architecture for memory enhanced models.
 Components I (input),G(generalization i.e. memory access/write), O (output feature from memory given input), R (response).
+The memory stores all sequences (if words are given there is a model to discover sequences).
+Then memory is compared to each sequence in order in the test set .
+Authors use hashing of the memory to imrove performance.
+The model is applied to QA tasks.